White elephant (animal): Persia

 There were white elephants in the army of the Sasanian king Khusrau II.
 According to al-Tabari, a white elephant killed the commander of the Arab Muslims Abu Ubayd al-Thaqafi in the Battle of the Bridge.
-White elephants were considered royalty by Arabs and rode by caliphs.
+White elephants were considered royalty by Arabs and served as mounts for caliphs.
 Abul-Abbas, a white elephant was gifted to Charlemagne by Harun al-Rashid, the fifth Abbasid caliph.